JensDll/vue3-form-validation/README.md

 };
 ```

 To get the best IntelliSense while writing the `useValidation` function, it's recommended to define the structure of your `formData` upfront and pass it as the generic parameter `T`.
 If at some point the provided type does not fit the required structure, it will let you know by converting that section to be of type `never`.
-Please note that when writing in a normal `.js` file, the type will often result in `never` even though the structure of the input might be correct.
-This is definitely not ideal and can probably be changed, but type inference can be a bit tricky sometimes.
 The type for the example above is pretty straightforward:

 ```ts
 type FormData = {